 [(f) Alt. are environmental data, including all baseline and monitoring information;]

+[(f)Alt.
+2 environmental data, including all baseline and monitoring information, except in such temporary circumstances where some environmental data may be deemed confidential as agreed with the Secretary General for a reasonable period only, where the Commission agrees that there are bona fide academic reasons for delaying its release.
+The reasons, terms and decisions are to be reported by the Secretary-General to the Council.
+The data shall be deemed non confidential on the expiry of the time frame agreed with the Secretary-General.]

-(g) are an award or judgment in connection with activities in the Area;
+(g) are an arbitral award or judgment in connection with activities in the Area;

-(h) relate to Contractor payments to the Authority[, governments, state enterprises, other Contractors, as well as payments and other forms of financial benefit received by the Contractor from [its Sponsoring State or if applicable] Sponsoring States];
+(h) relate to Contractor payments to the Authority;

+[(i) Alt the names and personal information of natural persons which hold, directly or indirectly, equity of the Applicant or Contractor;]

-(k) the Contractor to which the data and information relates has given prior written consent to its disclosure;
+(k) the Contractor to which the data and information relates has given prior written consent to its disclosure; or

-(l) The area to which the data and information relates is no longer covered by an Exploitation Contract; provided that following the expiration of a period of 10 years after it was passed to the Secretary-General, Confidential Information shall no longer be deemed to be such unless otherwise agreed between the Contractor and the Secretary-General, in accordance with the applicable Standard and taking into account the Guidelines and save any data and information relating to personnel matters under paragraph 2, subparagraph (b) above; or
+(l) relates to an area that is no longer covered by an Exploitation Contract; provided that following the expiration of a period of 10 years after it was passed to the Secretary-General, Confidential Information shall no longer be deemed to be such unless otherwise agreed between the Contractor and the Secretary-General/[Authority] in accordance with the applicable Standard and taking into account the Guidelines and save any data and information relating to personnel matters under paragraph 2, subparagraph (b) above.

-4. Confidential Information will be retained by the Authority and the Contractor in strictest confidence in accordance with regulation 90 and shall not be disclosed to any third party without the express prior written consent of the Contractor, which consent shall not be unreasonably withheld, conditioned or delayed, save that Confidential Information may be used by the Secretary-General and staff of the Authority’s Secretariat, as authorized by the Secretary-General, and by members of the Commission as necessary for and relevant to the effective exercise of their powers and functions.
+4. Confidential Information will be retained by the Authority and the Contractor in strictest confidence in accordance with regulation 90 and shall not be disclosed to any third party without the express prior written consent of the Contractor, which consent shall not be unreasonably withheld, conditioned or delayed, save that Confidential Information may be used by the Secretary-General and staff of the Authority’s Secretariat, as authorized by the Secretary-General, and by members of the Commission [Alt.
+1 and the Compliance Committee] [Alt.
+2 and of other relevant subsidiary organs] as necessary for and relevant to the effective exercise of their powers and functions.

-5. In connection with paragraph 2, subparagraph (d) above, a Contractor shall, upon transferring data and information to the Authority, designate by notice in writing to the Secretary-General the Information or any part of it as Confidential Information describing, in general and non-prejudicial terms, any information redacted or required to be withheld from publication on the basis of confidentiality with an explanation of the reasons.
-The Secretariat shall publish a copy of any such notice received upon receipt.
-If the Secretary-General a Member State[, or another Stakeholder] objects to such designation within a period of 30 Days from the publication of the notice, the parties shall consult upon the nature of the data and information and whether it constitutes Confidential Information under this regulation.
-During the consultations, the Secretary-General shall [the applicable Standards and take into account the Guidelines].
+5. In connection with paragraph 2, subparagraph (d) above, a Contractor shall, upon transferring data and information to the Authority, designate by notice in writing to the Secretary-General the Information or any part of it as Confidential Information describing, in general terms, any information redacted or required to be withheld from publication on the basis of confidentiality with an explanation of the reasons.
+The Secretary-General shall publish a copy of any such notice received upon receipt.

+5. bis If the Commission [or], a Member State[, or another Stakeholder] objects to such designation within a period of 30 Days from the publication of the notice, the parties shall consult upon the nature of the data and information and whether it constitutes Confidential Information under this regulation.
+During the consultations, the Secretary-General shall comply with the applicable Standards and take into account the Guidelines.
 The Secretary-General shall report to the Council regarding the types and quantities of data that are designated confidential in accordance with this paragraph.
 Any dispute arising as to the nature of the data and information shall be dealt with in accordance with Part XII of these Regulations.

-6. Nothing in these Regulations shall affect the rights of a holder of intellectual property.